slopeninja/slopeninja-backend/README.md

 ### I love this, how do I contribute?

 * Simply star this repository.
-Keeps me motivated
+Keeps me motivated.
-* Help me spread the world on Facebook and Twitter
+* Help me spread the world on Facebook and Twitter.
 * Contribute Code!
 Contributions are very welcome.

 <a name="license"/>